theztefan/ghas-metrics-report/README.md

 The action is currently intended to be used on a repository level.
 The way to setup is adding a new Actions workflow file that runs this action on a scheduled interval once a day.

 This action will generate GHAS Metric report for the previous day.
-The report is generated in the form of a JSON file which we upload as an Action run artifact.
+The report is generated in the form of a JSON or PDF file which we upload as an Action run artifact.
+The report can also be reported in a new Issue in a repository along with separate Issues for the opened GHAS alerts.
 Additionally it prints the summarized report as an Action run Summary.

 The report will include the following metrics for Dependabot, Code Scanning and Secret scanning:

 - Open alerts
 - Fixed alerts in the past X days _(X is the frequency of the report)_
 - Total MTTR (Mean Time To Remediate)
-- Total MTTD (Mean Time To Detect) for Code Scanning and Secret Scanning
+- Total MTTD (Mean Time To Detect) for Code Scanning and Secret Scanning  _(Note: This is experimental.
+It hasn't been worked out properly, yet!)_

 ## Development